NZ First MP Clayton Mitchell will not stand in election

 The Serious Fraud Office has said that it expected to conclude its investigation before the September 19 election.

-The Electoral Commission has previously said that the foundation has received donations which should have been treated as party donations to New Zealand First.
+The Electoral Commission has previously said the foundation received donations that should have been treated as party donations to New Zealand First.

-"In the commission's view, the donations were not properly transmitted to the party and not disclosed as required by the Electoral Act 1993," the commission said in February this year.
+"In the commission's view, the donations were not properly transmitted to the party and not disclosed as required by the Electoral Act 1993," the commission said in February.

 Peters has always maintained that the foundation has not done anything illegal.

 Last year Mitchell was removed from a bar after reportedly failing repeatedly to move out of the way of bar staff.
-He said he was escorted from the bar following a misunderstanding.
+He said he was escorted from the bar after a misunderstanding.

 A bar he owned - the Mount Mellick Irish pub in Mt Maunganui - was also previously investigated by gambling authorities over concerns about underage gambling on pokie machines.

-The pub ran a "leprechaun curling" competition, in which an oiled-up dwarf was thrown down a length of plastic, Stuff reported in 2018.
+The pub ran a "leprechaun curling" competition, in which an oiled dwarf was thrown down a length of plastic, Stuff reported in 2018.

-Mitchell has previously received a suspended sentence following a fight with a gang member in 1997 who attacked him after being refused entry to a bar.
+Mitchell received a suspended sentence after a fight with a gang member in 1997 who attacked him after being refused entry to a bar.

-"I have been involved in hospitality for 25 years and, so, because you run bars and you stand on the front door, you do have, and I certainly have had, over the years, a lot of situations where you get put into very perilous situations," Mitchell told the Herald in 2015.
+"I have been involved in hospitality for 25 years and, because you run bars and you stand on the front door, you do have, and I certainly have had, over the years, a lot of situations where you get put into very perilous situations," Mitchell told the Herald in 2015.

 "It turned into a confrontation, a physical one.
 He was a lot bigger than me, he was a very intimidating individual.
 I got a black eye and swollen face out of it.
-He picked me up above his head and tried to throw me across the front entrance way, but I held on to his belt and got myself to the ground."
+He picked me up above his head and tried to throw me across the front entranceway, but I held on to his belt and got myself to the ground."

 A few years before the fight, a close family friend working at an Auckland bar had his face blasted with a shotgun after refusing gang members entry, Mitchell said.

 "I followed him [the shooter].
-I told the staff that were there to call the police, which they did.
+I told the staff to call the police, which they did.
 The police arrived, and, by the time they had arrived, I'd run up and gave him a beating, basically, gave him a bit of a boxing lesson.

 "Had I just repelled him at the front door and left it, then he would have been arrested and there would be no charges against me."